Knowledge base

 19 | listening duration (seconds) |

-Use URL available
+Use the available URL

 https://[flux]:[password]@api.infomaniak.com/1/radios/stats/metadata?data=artist - title